day8/re-frame/docs/Flows.md

 Subscriptions occupy their own semantic domain, separate from `app-db`.
 Only within view functions (and other subscriptions) can we access this domain.
 Outside of views, they form an impenetrable blob.

-!!!
-Note "Prior art"
-    We built a rudimentary version of this pattern some years ago: the [on-changes interceptor](/re-frame/api-re-frame.core/#on-changes)

 So, re-frame is simple. `app-db` represents and *names* the state of your app.
 Except, so does this network of subscription names.
 But you can't really *use* those, so just forget about it.

 ### Statefulness